Sandyatech/ts_mars_rover/README.md

 OUTPUT
 The output for each rover should be its final coordinates and heading.

-EXAMPLE
-Test Input:
+Example Test Case

+Lines of Input to the Program:
+5 5

+1 2 N

+LMLMLMLMM

-5 5 1 2 N LMLMLMLMM 3 3 E MMRMMRMRRM
+3 3 E

+MMRMMRMRRM

-Expected output:
+Expected Output:
-1 3 N 5 1 E
+1 3 N

+5 1 E

+Added testcases for outofboundary, improper direction & position of Rover